dsgiitr/VisualML/README.md

 -----------------------------------------------------------------------------------------------------------
 # Visual Machine Learning

-Visual Machine Learning contains a set of Machine Learning and Deep Learning visualisation and intuition developing tools developed using [TensorFlow.js](https://js.tensorflow.org) that can be executed directly in your browser.
-This project is an extension of existing ML examples from [tfjs-examples](https://github.com/tensorflow/tfjs-examples).
-Effort has been made to add additional features and tools to the existing ones along with newer ones.
+Visual Machine Learning contains a set of Machine Learning and Deep Learning interactive visualisation demos for developing intuition.
+These demos are developed using [TensorFlow.js](https://js.tensorflow.org) and can be executed directly in your browser.
+This project is an extension of ML examples from [tfjs-examples](https://github.com/tensorflow/tfjs-examples).
+We implement new demos, as well as, add additional features into the ones that already existed in TFJS.

-Some examples may require web-gl enabled browsers and viewers may experience lag during executing the demos.
+Some examples may require web-gl enabled browsers and viewers may experience latency during executing the demos based on the device.

 # Overview of Demos